What are Kindergarten Success Institutes (KSI)

 Early childhood education is crucial in preparing children for the social, academic, and behavioral traits needed for successful learning in kindergarten and far beyond.
 Unfortunately, low-income families have few options in terms of affordable preschools.
 Consequences of reduced preschool access are that just 28% of Santa Barbara County’s 2014/15 kindergarteners tested as “kindergarten-ready”, according to THRIVE Santa Barbara County’s 2015 Baseline Report.

-Kindergarten Success Institutes offer a good start in life by developing children's intellectual and social capacities.
-KSI's help children socialize with adults and other children and develop important language, physical, and cognitive skills.
-There is growing recognition that children who attend these programs are likely to be more successful both in school and later in life.
+Kindergarten Success Institutes offer a good start in life by developing children's academic and social/emotional skills.
+KSIs help children socialize with adults and other children and develop important language, physical, and cognitive skills.
+There is growing recognition that children who attend quality early educational programs are likely to be more successful both in school and later in life.

-Children who have not attended Pre-kindergarten often do not know basic numbers, shapes, and colors, or how to spell their names, use scissors, sit still in a circle, share, or cope with frustration.
-Currently, approximately half of Santa Barbara Unified School District's incoming kindergartners are under-prepared for the school experience that awaits them.
-For many of these children, catching up to their middle/upper-income peers can be extremely difficult.
+Children who have not attended preschool often do not know basic numbers, shapes, and colors, or how to spell their names, use scissors, sit still in a circle, share, or cope with frustration.
+For many children, catching up to their peers who have attended preschool can be extremely difficult.